 * Your specialist dermatologist will be able to advise you as to the most effective number of treatments.

-No. At Cutis Clinic we make client comfort and safety our priority.
+No. At Cutis Clinic we make patient comfort and safety our priority.
 The Pulse Fraxel Peel procedure is less painful than IPL; however, we still use a specialist mix of anaesthetic creams before each procedure to ensure that even your IPL or BBL treatment is painless.
 Anaesthetic or numbing cream is applied 45-60 minutes before your Pulse Fraxel peel.

 Your skin will be red after treatment, similar to mild sunburn.
 Slight stinging may also be experienced after the effects of the anaesthetic cream wear off; ice packs and cold water compresses will alleviate any burning sensation.
 No bleeding or oozing is associated with this treatment.
 Swelling begins at around 12-24 hours after treatment and peeling within 3 days.